Average Cost of Homeowners Insurance in Vermont (2025)

 Although MoneyGeek partners with some of the companies we recommend, our content is written and reviewed by an independent team of writers, editors and licensed agents.
 Learn more about our editorial policies and expert editorial team.

-To establish the average cost of homeowners insurance in Vermont, MoneyGeek used quotes from various providers for a profile that reflects the average homeowner.
+To establish the average cost of homeowners insurance in Vermont, MoneyGeek gathered quotes from multiple insurers for an average homeowner profile.

 recency icon

-These rates reflect the average cost of car insurance in Vermont as of 2024.
+These rates reflect the average cost of homeowners insurance in Vermont as of 2025.

 Average Cost of Home Insurance in Vermont by Coverage Amount